robi-r/bornobuddy/README.md

-# BornoBuddy (বর্ণবন্ধু) – An Assistive AI Communication Tool
+# BornoBuddy (বর্ণবন্ধু) – An Assistive AI Communication Tool for Verbally Impaired autistic Children in Bangladesh

 **BornoBuddy (বর্ণবন্ধু)** is a simple, visual, AI-powered communication tool designed for **non-verbal or minimally verbal autistic children in Bangladesh**.
 It is a localized and culturally adapted version of the original EchoMind project.